sophieglover/Data-Science-Portfolio/README.md

 multiple linear regression model to uncover underlying relationships between variables.
 * **telco_customer_churn.ipynb** : After preprocessing the data, I applied machine learning models such as logistic regression and random forests to help forecast customer churn.
 * **neural_network_task.ipynb** : I created a program that helps generate slogans based on industry, and predict the industry based on a given slogan.
+* **sentiment_analysis** : A program that performs sentiment analysis on a dataset of product reviews.